dwinston/terminusdb-docs/md/terminusx/start-with-a-client.md

 <i class="tdb-i">![info](../../img/ico/terminusdb-icon-python.png)</i>Install the Python client using pip.

-Using a virtural environment is recommended - see [Python documentation](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+Using a virtual environment is recommended - see [Python documentation](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 **Create a new virtual environment named terminusdb-env**